US reports show racial disparities in kids with COVID-19

 “It's clear from these studies, and from other emerging research, that kids are not immune," she said. ”Kids can pass along COVID, and they can also suffer the effects of it."

+Juarez said Salas had no underlying health conditions and she still is not sure how she got infected because no one in her household got ill.
+The teen eventually was put on a machine that adds oxygen to blood before pumping it back into the body, a last resort effort to save her life.
+She was discharged about three weeks ago and is now recovering at home.

+“They keep saying she is a miracle,” she said.
+“She recovered fast because she was very motivated.”

-The first report is based on cases received from hospitals in 14 states.
-The researchers counted 576 hospitalizations of kids from March 1 through July 25 of this year.
-The report did not have detailed medical information on all of them, but at least 12 were sick enough to need a machine to help them breathe.
+The first CDC report released Friday was based on cases from 14 states.
+The researchers counted 576 hospitalizations of kids from March 1 through July 25.
+At least 12 were sick enough to need a machine to help them breathe.
 One died.

 The hospitalization rate for Hispanic children was about 16.4 per 100,000.
 The rate for Black children was 10.5 per 100,000, and for white kids it was 2.1 per 100,000.

-A number of possible factors could explain the disparities, said Dr. Cyrus Shahpar, who oversees epidemic prevention efforts for a not-for-profit data and advocacy organization called Resolve to Save Lives.
+A number of possible factors could explain the disparities, said Dr. Cyrus Shahpar, who oversees epidemic prevention efforts for a not-for-profit data and advocacy organization called Vital Strategies.

 Larger percentages of Hispanic and Black kids may go to hospital emergency rooms when they're sick, which could be driven by difficulty getting into — or paying for — doctor's office visits.
 That lack of access to regular health-care could lead to more severe illness, he suggested.

-The second CDC report focused on 570 kids diagnosed with a rare coronavirus-linked inflammatory condition.
-Eight of them died.
+The second CDC report focused on 570 kids diagnosed with a rare condition, which CDC calls multisystem inflammatory syndrome in children, or MIS-C. Ten of them died.

 Some children with the syndrome have symptoms resembling Kawasaki disease, another rare childhood condition that can cause swelling and heart problems.
 Other symptoms include fever, abdominal pain, vomiting, diarrhea, neck pain, rash, bloodshot eyes or feeling extra tired.

+“The underlying problem that results in MIS-C seems to be a dysfunction of the immune system,” said Dr. Ermias Belay, who is leading the CDC team looking into MIS-C cases.

+The immune system kicks into overdrive when it sees the virus, releasing chemicals that can damage different organs, he added.

-In the study, many of the patients with the condition had severe complications, including heart problems and kidney damage.
+In the study, many of the patients with the condition had severe complications, including inflammation of the heart, shock, and kidney damage.
 Nearly two-thirds of the cases overall were admitted to intensive care units, and the average ICU stay was five days.

 The CDC report covered illnesses that began from mid-February to mid-July.
 Forty states reported cases.

-Note: This story has been corrected to show that Shahpar is affiliated with Vital Strategies, not Resolve to Save Lives, and that CDC report said 10 children, not eight, died with an inflammatory condition.